Orfium/critical-dependabot-jira/README.md

 When running this GitHub action, there are some warnings and errors that you might face:
 - You get a `Logged in as: undefined`, when the GitHub action tries to log in to your jira user.
 This is a known and non-stopper issue that it is described here: [GitHub Issue](https://github.com/atlassian/gajira-login/issues/30).
 - `set-output` is deprecated.
 We will wait for its fix.

+# Contributions
+Special thanks to @le4ker for contributing.